Skip to main content

 Setup

-We’ve built Skald to work on top of as much open source infrastructure as possible, meaning we use Postgres with pgvector instead of a service like Pinecone, for example.
-That means the only parts of the stack that need to be adapted to work with a fully “local” setup are the LLM and the embeddings setup.
-On our Cloud deployment, we use OpenAI as the primary LLM provider, and Voyage AI for vector embeddings.
-As a result, we need substitutes for both of those when self-hosting.
+We’ve built Skald to work on top of as much open-source infrastructure as possible, so we use Postgres with pgvector for our main DB and vector DB.
+That means the only parts of the core stack that need to be adapted to work with a fully “local” setup are the LLM, the embeddings setup, and the document extraction pipeline.
+On our Cloud deployment, we support OpenAI, Anthropic, and Groq as the LLM providers, use Voyage AI for vector embeddings, and Datalab for document extraction.
+As a result, we need substitutes for all three of those when self-hosting in a fully local setup.

 Embeddings

-We’ll start with embeddings because it’s easier.
 Our docker-compose.yml comes configured with an optional embedding-service component that’s attached to the local-embedding profile.
 This service uses the Python package sentence-transformers to expose an /embed and a /rerank endpoint that our other services can use to generate vector embeddings and rerank results without sending data elsewhere.
 In order to use it, you should set the env var EMBEDDING_PROVIDER=local and run the stack with docker-compose --profile local-embedding up.
 This should then just work out of the box.

 LLM